 Families of children injured at birth do not necessarily seek to ‘blame’ those who they believe were at fault during the birthing process, but are simply looking to establish what went wrong, why it went wrong and what the future holds for their child and the family as a whole.
-Understandably they often feel doubly let down by the system; first in relation to the quality of the medical treatment itself and subsequently in relation to the process of investigating what occured.
-This has led to mounting criticism and calls for a faster, more streamlined process for dealing with childbirth injury cases.
+Understandably they often feel doubly let down by the system; first in relation to the quality of the medical treatment itself and subsequently in relation to the process of investigating what occurred.
+This has led to mounting criticism and calls for a faster, more streamlined process for dealing with birth injury claims.

 In addition to the new Rapid Resolution and Redress scheme the government has announced a number of additional measures with a view to improving the nation’s maternity care.
 This includes steps to improve training, a system of maternity ratings and a national quality improvement programme.
 One of the aims is to halve stillbirths and neonatal deaths by 2030.